numpy/numpy.org/content/en/benchmark.md

 ## Source Code

-* These codes are highly inspired from <a href = "https://github.com/paugier/nbabel">Pierre Augier's work on N-Body Problem</a>.
+* The code is highly inspired by <a href = "https://github.com/paugier/nbabel">Pierre Augier's work on N-Body Problem</a>.
 * Benchmarking Code: <a href = "/benchmarks/python/benchmark-2.py">here</a>.
 * Visualization Code: <a href = "/benchmarks/python/plot.py">here</a>.